Frankenstein's Cat: Animated series adaptation

 The book has also been adapted as an animated show by MacKinnon & Saunders in the United Kingdom, CCI Entertainment in Canada and Kayenta Productions in France.
 A digital 2D animation made entirely in Flash, Frankenstein’s Cat is aimed at the 6+ age group and consists of 30x11-minute episodes.
 The series generally follows the exploits of hyperactive Franken-pet Nine and his best (and only) friend Lottie as they outwit, outrun and generally outdo the citizens of Oddsburg.

 France 3 aired the premiere the Monday before Halloween in 2007, the BBC aired the show in January 2008 and ABC1 aired the show in March 2008.
 The series was also sold to several global broadcasting markets including Singapore (Nickelodeon), South Africa (M-Net), Hong Kong (ATV), Brunei (RTB3), Portugal (RTP), Italy (RaiSat), Germany (KiKa and BFBS), Asia (HBO), Latin America (Nickelodeon), Thailand (True Spark), Australia (ABC1 and Nickelodeon), United Arab Emirates (e-Junior) and Malaysia (Nickelodeon).

 Animation for the series was handled by A Productions in Bristol, and by Kayenta Productions in Paris.

-Frankenstein's Cat won the Pulchinella for "Best Children's Show" at Cartoons on the Bay festival in 2008 and "Best TV Show" award at the BAF awards also in 2008.
+Frankenstein's Cat won the Pulcinella for "Best Children's Show" at the Cartoons on the Bay Festival in 2008 and "Best TV Show" award at the BAF awards also in 2008.